haidarchikh/M7016E_Project/README.md

 The service is built with loosely coupled component in mind, making it easier to add new features.
 There are three core components give the service flexibility to easily expand.
 * OpenHABClient    : pull and push values to/from OpenHAB instance.
-* MongoDB	   : get data from a MongoDB database.
+* MongoDB	   : get data from MongoDB database.
 * PushbulletClient : send notifications to the user.

 ##Features